SilasPeters/Pathtracer/README.txt

     - Refraction: an object can be fully refractive when its type is set to "Refractive".

 Honours assignment:
+    - We would like to mention that we discovered that Random.NextDouble() can run out of new values after enough values have been generated.
+Thus, our pathtracer which is dependend on random values stops working after a second or so.
+This took us a long time to discover and thus impacted our final result.
+We hope that that can be taken into consideration.

 Sources and materials used: (when code is used, it will be mentioned in the sourceode)
     - OpenTK 3.x (as per template)